gopi-suvanam/scribbler-website/index.md

                 <h2>Use Cases</h2>
             </td>
             <td markdown="1">
-               The versatility of JavaScript and its extensive library ecosystem opens up limitless possibilities for Scribbler's applications, including:
+               The versatility of JavaScript and its extensive library ecosystem opens up limitless possibilities for Scribbler's applications, including.
             - Scientific simulations
             - Decentralized computing and finance
             - Numerical analysis